bananadroid/android_system_apex/docs/README.md

 The term "APEX" can also refer to an APEX file.

+This document describes technical details of the APEX file format.
+If you are looking at how to build an APEX package, kindly refer to [this how-to](howto.md) document.

 ## Background

 Although Android supports updates of modules that fit within the standard app